Andrew-Montgomery/viterbi_decoder_712/README.md

-# viterbi_decoder
+# viterbi_decoder_712
-Reference implementation of a Viterbi decoder
+Reference implementation of a Viterbi decoder for the convolutional code polynomial 7,1,2 [171 133] commonly used in communications and satellite communications.

-- C++
+# C++ with example usage.
-- Hard decisions using Hamming Distance as path metric.
+# Hard decisions using Hamming Distance as path metric.
-- Supports puncturing.
-- Supports arbitrary traceback lengths.
+# Supports arbitrary puncture patterns and traceback depth lengths.
-- Supports polynomial constraint lengths up to 16.
+## Provides several commonly used patterns and traceback depths.
-- Supports continuous and terminated inputs.
+# Supports continuous and terminated input modes.
--- Both will start from the zero state.
+## Both will start from the zero state.
--- Terminated inputs zero pad to force ending on the zero state.
+## Terminated inputs zero pad to force ending on the zero state.
--- Continuous inputs have a delay of TracebackLength with leading zeros.
+## Continuous inputs have a delay of TracebackLength with leading zeros.

-- Includes encoder.
+# Includes encoder.